-Assistant Professor Position at the Graduate Level
+Assistant or Associate Professor Position at the Graduate Level

-The Department of Professional Psychology and Family Therapy in the College of Education and Human Services is seeking applicants for a tenure track, core faculty in the Counseling MA/EdS programs.
+The Department of Professional Psychology and Family Therapy in the College of Education and Human Services is seeking applicants for a tenure track, core faculty member in the Counseling MA/EdS programs.
 Core faculty throughout the department are expected to contribute to the collective mission, working collaboratively as colleagues serving programs in counseling and school counseling, marriage and family therapy, counseling psychology, psychological studies, and school psychology.

 The department has a long-standing commitment to train highly skilled, socially conscious, and reflective professionals.
 This includes training Professional Counselors and School Counselors who are multiculturally competent, dedicated to advancing social justice, and prepared to meet the challenges of working in complex urban settings.

 Seton Hall University is an affirmative action/equal opportunity employer with a strong commitment to the development of a climate that supports equality of opportunity and respect for differences based on gender, culture, ethnicity, disability status, religion, and sexual orientation.
 In this spirit, we are particularly interested in receiving applications from individuals who would work towards our commitment to diversity within education.
 We strongly encourage applications from under-represented groups.